slideflow/slideflow/README.md

 [![Python application](https://github.com/jamesdolezal/slideflow/actions/workflows/python-app.yml/badge.svg?branch=master)](https://github.com/jamesdolezal/slideflow/actions/workflows/python-app.yml)
 [![PyPI version](https://badge.fury.io/py/slideflow.svg)](https://badge.fury.io/py/slideflow)

-Slideflow is a Python package which provides a unified API for building and testing deep learning models for histopathology, supporting both Tensorflow/Keras and PyTorch.
+Slideflow provides a unified API for building and testing deep learning models for digital pathology, supporting both Tensorflow/Keras and PyTorch.

 Slideflow includes tools for **whole-slide image processing** and segmentation, **customizable deep learning model training** with dozens of supported architectures, **explainability tools** including heatmaps and mosaic maps, **analysis of activations** from model layers, **uncertainty quantification**, and more.
 A variety of fast, optimized whole-slide image processing tools are included, including background filtering, blur/artifact detection, stain normalization, and efficient storage in `*.tfrecords` format.
 Model training is easy and highly configurable, with an easy drop-in API for training custom architectures.
 For external training loops, Slideflow can be used as an image processing backend, serving an optimized `tf.data.Dataset` or `torch.utils.data.DataLoader` to read and process slide images and perform real-time stain normalization.